modoboa/modoboa/doc/getting_started/plugins.rst

 ``<modoboa_site>`` is the path of your Modoboa instance.

-For *MySQL* users, create new map files with the following content:
+Then, create new map files with the following content:

 ``/etc/postfix/maps/sql-transport.cf``::